HOUSTON (ICIS)--Here are the top stories from ICIS News from the week ended 24 August.

 Dow Chemical ended its force majeure on vinyl acetate monomer (VAM) on Monday, lifting the declaration for Latin America, Europe, the Middle East, Africa, India and Asia Pacific, as well as the sales control on VAM in North America, the company said in a statement.

-Total fails to obtain US waiver on Iran sanctions, exits the country
+obtain US waiver on Iran sanctions, exits the

 Total is withdrawing from its investments in Iran after failing to obtain a business waiver from the US following Washington's re-imposition of sanctions, the French energy and petrochemicals major confirmed to ICIS on Tuesday.